ThiagoBarradas/simple-auth-api/README.md

 Please, refer to [CONTRIBUTING](CONTRIBUTING.md)

 # Found something strange or need a new feature?
-Open a new Issue following our issue template [ISSUE-TEMPLATE](ISSUE-TEMPLATE.md)
+Open a new Issue following our issue template [ISSUE TEMPLATE](.github/ISSUE_TEMPLATE.md)

 # Changelog
 See in [releases](https://github.com/ThiagoBarradas/simpleauth-api/releases)